josephash/BrickDetective/README.md

 ## Contribution

-- Made by Daniel Crawford, Riley Good, Dallen Hatton and Samuel Joseph
+- Made by Daniel Crawford, Dallen Hatton and Samuel Joseph